-Internet calls are TCPIP-packet based.
+Internet calls are packet based.
 Because they utilize the real time mode of the Internet, there is no guarantee that all the packets of a voice transmission will arrive to the destination.
-Internet telephony providers use sophisticated voice sampling methods to decompose and reconstitute voice, so that packet losses do not make a significant audible difference.
-Because such methods are by their nature imperfect, the quality and fidelity of an Internet call depends crucially on the percentage of packets that are lost in transmission and transport.
-This, in turn, depends, among other factors, on the allocation of internet bandwidth (pipeline) to the phone call, and on the number of times the message is transmitted.2
+Internet telephony providers use sophisticated voice sampling methods to decompose and reconstitute voice so that packet losses do not make a significant audible difference.
+Since such methods are by their nature imperfect, the quality and fidelity of an Internet call depends crucially on the percentage of packets that are lost in transmission and transport.
+This, in turn, depends, among other factors, (i) on the allocation of Internet bandwidth (pipeline) to the phone call; and (ii) on the number of times the message is transmitted.2 Because of these considerations, one expects that two types of